Are you unhappy in your job?

 Confusingly, I didn’t know what would fulfil me, and I was not in a financial position to leave.
 I wasn’t ready.
 I had more to learn.
 I was scared of the unknown.

 So what did I do?
-I started to see my work as a playground.
+I started to see my job as a playground.

-I pondered: How can I use my job as training, not just to be a better lawyer, but for my personal growth?
-As the great spiritual teacher Ram Dass would say, as “grist for the mill”.
+I asked myself: how can I use this not just to be a better lawyer, but for my own growth?
+As Ram Dass would say, as “grist for the mill.”

-Naturally, we can look to Mary Poppins for inspiration.
-She put it simply: “In every job that must be done, there is an element of fun.”
+Mary Poppins put it simply: “In every job that must be done, there is an element of fun.”
+I didn’t take that to mean forced cheerfulness, but an invitation to meet what was already there with curiosity rather than resistance.

-Every experience was an opportunity to learn something about myself.
+Every experience became an opportunity to learn something about myself.

 Building different types of connection

-I started to be more open about how I was living my life outside the law firm: that I was living in an intentional community with 18 roommates, that I went to silent meditation retreats and attended Burning Man, that I drummed with the hippies in Golden Gate Park at the weekends.
+I started mentioning parts of my life outside the firm: that I lived in an intentional community, went on silent meditation retreats, attended Burning Man, and drummed in Golden Gate Park on weekends.
+These weren’t exactly typical lawyer hobbies.

 Start small, and celebrate your wins

-I had planned a yoga class date, and I really didn't want to miss it.
-It took several email redrafts, but ultimately I pressed send and said I wasn't available at that time and didn’t give a reason.
-I said I'd be back online and available later in the evening, if needed.
+I had plans — a yoga class I didn’t want to miss.
+After several draft emails, I finally pressed send: I wasn’t available at that time, but would be online later if needed.

-I started to relate differently to my supervisors.
-Drafting a contract at 11pm (this was a regular occurrence), I heard an inner voice tell me how I was going to make this document a work of art...not because that's what the task demanded, but to impress my boss.
+One night, drafting a contract at 11pm (a regular occurrence), I noticed the familiar inner voice urging me to make it a work of art — not because the task required it, but to impress my supervisor.

 I took my job seriously and worked to a very high standard.
-But I was now able to detach from the importance of it in the grander scheme of life.
-By bringing awareness to what was happening within me - my insecurities, my fears, my perfectionism - I could zoom out and approach it all with a lightness.
+But I was now able to practice healthy detachment with far less rumination.
+By bringing awareness to what was happening within me — my insecurities, my fears, my perfectionism — I could zoom out and approach it all with a lightness.

 Accepting reality without collapsing into it